foundinblank/study1adults/04resultsection.md

 Here's the Pearson's correlation matrix for reversed stories.

 -   Again, no eye behavior metric predicts accuracy on reversed stories.
 -   Unlike forward stories, we see an effect of AoASL on looking at the face, chest, and FaceChest ratio.
 Those who acquired ASL later are more likely to look at the chest more and less at the face.
 Nice!
+Sign Years too at this.
 -   As before, signyears continues to be a strong correlator with looking behavior, and so does age.
 -   Same for age.